ViliLipo/jaffa-frontend-swalab2020/report.md

 to tell the Moderation manager exactly what local transaction to execute.

-There might have been a third way of coupling the actions together, using the `Sequelize`-library's hook functionality, that would have allowed some actions, like using the AMQP-rpc wrapper I wrote, to be called when a Post is created to the database.
+There might have been a third way of coupling the actions together, using the `Sequelize`-library's hook functionality, that allows  functions, like the AMQP-rpc wrapper I wrote, to be called when a Post is created to the database.
 This would be most like the `Event Sourcing` pattern that Richardson also promotes on his site.
 This would have the benefit that a developer could never forget to send the moderation event to the moderation